ibrahim-s/linkLibrary/readme.md

 *	In the menu of the new window, go to Import and Backup submenu, then to Import Bookmarks from HTML… and press enter.
 *	Navigate through the dialog opened to the html file and select it.
 After that an entry or folder having the same name of the imported library will be found in the firefox bookmarks menu including all links of the imported library in it.

+### Changes for 0.2 ###

+*	Make the only place to save and retreave data, a folder named "linkLibrary-addonFiles" in the home user directory.
+So that it will be used by all instances of the addon in installed or portable versions of NVDA.

 ### Changes for 0.1 ###

 *	Initial version.